 Surface-Enhanced Raman Spectroscopy (SERS)

 A highly accurate and powerful technique, SERS, sometimes called surface-enhanced Raman scattering, improves normal Raman scattering by huge orders of magnitude and can be used to detect single molecules.
 This technique applies Raman intensity and improves Raman scattering through an electromagnetic amplification mechanism.
 This enhancement occurs on the surface of a rough metal substance or by nanostructures like plasmonic-magnetic silica nanotubes.
-Due to its ability to identify chemical species and analyze the makeup of a mixture on the nanoscale, this technique is used extensively in the fields of chemistry, pharmaceuticals and material science.
+Due to its ability to identify chemical species and analyze the makeup of a mixture on the nanoscale, this technique is used extensively in the fields of chemistry, pharmaceuticals, and material science.

 Resonance Raman Spectroscopy

 By using a specific wavelength to cause the scattering, resonance Raman spectroscopy is able to increase the intensity of the scattering.
 This is done by choosing a wavelength that either overlaps or is extremely close to the electronic transition of the sample that is being observed.
 Due to resonance Raman spectroscopy’s increased intensity, it can detect samples with extremely low concentrations in a substance.
-One major disadvantage to this technique is that the fluorescence of an object may throw off the data collected and should be accounted for.
-This makes it an extremely useful technique in analyzing environmental pollutants which have concentrations in the parts per billion range.
+One major disadvantage of this technique is that the fluorescence of an object may throw off the data collected and should be accounted for.
+This makes it an extremely useful technique in analyzing environmental pollutants that have concentrations in the parts per billion range.

 Transmission Raman Spectroscopy

 By shining light through a sample in the direction of the excitation laser, transmission Raman spectroscopy allows for bulk analysis of powders, tablets, and opaque substances.
 By shooting the light through the object and analyzing the light that comes out the other side, it allows for analysis of the entire volume of the material.
-Their ability to perform fast, quantitative analysis of substances make them useful in pharmaceutical and medical analysis, as well as material sciences.
+Their ability to perform fast, quantitative analysis of substances makes them useful in pharmaceutical and medical analysis, as well as material sciences.

 Raman Optical Activity Spectroscopy